Loading…

 How Australian music teachers and small music schools use AI for lesson planning, student practice tracking, parent comms and admin.

+AI for music teachers is not about replacing the lesson — it never will be.
+It is about handing the surrounding admin to a competent assistant so the teacher can stay focused on the music.
 This piece covers how Australian piano, guitar, string, woodwind and vocal teachers — solo and in small schools — can use AI well.

 Music exams are well-structured.
 AMEB, ABRSM, Trinity and ANZCA all have published syllabuses.
 AI can draft individualised programs against those frameworks.